bladnor/rededge-auto-capture/README.md

 # Roadmap

 - Move the hardcode values into app settings
 - Add QR Code detection based auto capture.
-This will allow to hold the camera over the revlectance panel.
+This will allow to hold the camera over the reflectance panel.
 Once the QR Code is detected captures are taken.

 # Supported Android Version
 Version 8 is required but only because I wanted to us java.time classes.
 If you replace this with a jodatime implementation or simply use java Date it will work on lower versions.